What Is the Skin’s Moisture Barrier?

 How to Strengthen Your Skin Barrier

-If you suspect that your skin barrier has been compromised — or you simply want to keep it from getting to that point — there are a few things you can do.
+If you suspect that your skin barrier has been damaged — or you simply want to keep it from getting to that point — there are a few things you can do.
 In order to obtain strong barrier function, Dr. Eyde suggests taking steps to restore balance.
 “Begin by washing the skin only twice daily with lukewarm water and reducing exfoliation to once a week with a gentle product,” she says.
 “And protect the skin daily with a broad-spectrum sunscreen.”
-Broad-spectrum SPF 15 or higher can help shield your skin from the sun’s harmful UV rays, so be sure to apply liberally prior to heading outdoors and reapply at least every two hours — even if it looks like it’s a cloudy day.
+Broad-spectrum SPF 15 or higher can help shield your skin from the sun’s harmful UV rays, so be sure to apply liberally prior to heading outdoors and reapply at least every two hours — even if it’s a cloudy day.

 Keeping your skin hydrated is also vital.
 Dr. Eyde recommends moisturizers formulated with lipids, ceramides or glycerin to help improve a declining moisture barrier.
 Try SkinCeuticals Triple Lipid Restore 2:4:2, a cream formulated with a maximized concentration of pure ceramides, natural cholesterol and omega fatty acids.
 In addition to helping reinforce and hydrate the skin’s barrier, the formula also supports the skin’s natural self-repair to reduce visible signs of premature and accelerated aging.
+We also recommend the Glow Recipe Banana Soufflé Moisturizer, which is rich in magnesium and helps to replenish and restore water depletion in the skin.